 - Product marketing, which uses sporting events or teams to promote other products or services.

-Event marketing can include activities such as sponsoring a tournament, organizing fan meet-and-greets, or providing merchandise for fans.
-Team marketing may involve signing deals with athletes to endorse your product, or working with a team to create co-branded merchandise.
+Sport management takes place when activities such as sponsoring a tournament, organizing fan meet-and-greets, or providing merchandise for fans is done.
+Brand management may involve signing deals with athletes to endorse your product, or working with a team to create co-branded merchandise.
 Product marketing can involve sponsoring a team or event, or creating advertising that will be seen by fans during a game.

 - Who is your target audience?